 An easy way to judge the stability of a telescope on a mount is called the tap test.
 Focus on a star or distant object during the daytime.
 Tap the front end of the telescope firmly (but not hard enough to push it away from your target).
 Your target will twitch and settle down after a while.
-If your telescope takes longer than two seconds to settle down, a more rigid mount is needed.
+If your telescope takes longer than a second or two to settle down, a more rigid mount is needed.
 A while back I swapped a tripod that settled in 2 seconds for one that only took about one second and found that the telescope was much easier to focus.

 The aperture of any telescope is the diameter of the primary mirror or lens used to gather light.
 The brightness of targets seen through the telescope increases with the square of aperture.
 The detail (and useable magnification) of what you see increases linearly with aperture.
 Bigger is better but becomes expensive quickly.
 Larger telescopes are heavier and take more time to set up, as a result they often get used much less often.

 Reflectors give you more aperture and a brighter image for the price than other kinds of telescopes.
-Newtonian reflectors with the eyepiece at the side are easiest to use for visual observation.
+Newtonian reflectors with the eyepiece at the top side are easy to use for visual observation.
 They need occasional alignment for best performance, but this is easy to do.
 Reflectors do not have the false color halos around bright objects that moderately priced refracting telescopes show.

 Aperture: You can find good starter telescopes with from 75mm (3") to 200mm (8") of aperture.
 A 3" scope will show the moon and planets along with some of the brighter and larger nebula and galaxies well.
-An 8" scope will show you objects over 2 stellar magnitudes dimmer and the moon will be too bright to look at without a filter!
+An 8" scope will show you objects over 2 stellar magnitudes dimmer and the full moon will be too bright to look at for long without a filter!

-Focal Length: A short focal length telescope (< 700 mm) will give you a wider brighter view.
+Focal Length: A faster focal ratio, short focal length telescope (< 700 mm) will give you a wider brighter view.
 A long focal length (> 1200 mm) gives a narrower field of view, but makes bright objects like planets or the moon can be seen in more detail with a comfortable eyepiece.

 Eyepieces are sized by their focal length.
 The ratio of telescope to eyepiece focal length sets the optical magnification.
 Additional characteristics like eye relief, exit pupil and apparent field of view can make an eyepiece more or less comfortable to use.
 Good eye relief is especially important if you will view with eyeglasses on and is hard to find in short focal length eyepieces.
 Make sure that your telescope will fit an eyepiece with a 1.25" barrel.
 A better eyepiece is the easiest and best upgrade for most starter telescopes.
 Modern quality eyepieces use a 1.25" or 2" barrel and not the 0.965" diameter found these days on toy telescopes.

 The most common good quality eyepiece is the Plössl with good value at reasonable prices.
 They are offered by many makers and may be included with the more expensive starter telescopes.
 A great first eyepiece is one about 24mm (20 to 28 is fine).
 A higher power one with about 8mm of focal length is a good 2nd eyepiece, but short focal length Plössls have very little eye relief.
 Make sure that it has enough eye relief for your comfort.
 Eventually you may want to add a third eyepiece splitting the difference between the two that you have (around 16mm).
 You can find good Plössl eyepieces for as little as about $50 new or about half that second hand or in a bargain brand.

 Barlow lenses can increase your telescopes effective focal length and focal reducers can increase your field of view.
 Even good ones trade these effects for reduced image quality.
-The Barlows bundled in some starter telescopes are poor quality.
+The Barlows bundled in some starter telescopes are very poor quality.
 Expect a good one to cost as much as a good eyepiece.

 If you will be using your telescope away from your own home, a protective case or bag is worthwhile.
 You can make your own.

 Learning to find your way around the sky yourself is an important skill for a beginner to learn.
 It's easy to find pretty astro images with little effort on the internet.
-Automated GoTo or PushTo features that work well can be very helpful in finding dim objects in light polluted urban skies.
-You may want a good electronic mount eventually, but in a starter telescope you will appreciate the better optics and mount that you can get without it in a starter telescope.
+Automated Go-To or Push-To features that work well can be very helpful in finding dim objects in light polluted urban skies.
+You may want a good electronic mount eventually, but in a starter telescope you will appreciate the better views and a solid mount that you can get without expensive electronic features.